speshori/lect13/README.md

 1. Run the success tests: `python split_test.py SplitTestCase.test_split_success`
 2. Run the failure tests: `python split_test.py SplitTestCase.test_split_failure`
-3. Read through the code with your in-class partners and understand what's happening.
+3. Read through `split_test.py` with your in-class partners and understand what's happening.
 4. Fix those test cases by modifying the test code (you should not need to modify `test_split_success` or `test_split_failure`)